What is it?

 A home-prepared diet of fresh, cooked meats, eggs, beans & legumes, grains, vegetables, and fruits.
 As with raw food diets, many variations exist.
 Some include raw meat but cook most other ingredients; some cook only the meats; others cook everything.

 Better health through the use of quality, unprocessed ingredients.
 It’s the equivalent of good old-fashioned home cooking for humans.

 If the ingredients are fresh and of a good quality, the nutritional value of a home-prepared diet can and should be superb.
 But this does depend on the diet being carefully balanced over time to make sure no essential nutrients are left out.

 Complete and balanced.
 The number one concern when preparing a home-cooked diet is to ensure your dog’s complete nutritional needs are met.
 Educate yourself on the basics of canine food composition—read at least one good book—and include a variety of foods in the diet over time.
-Beef and potatoes aren’t enough, for example, you need a variety of meat sources, eggs, dairy, vegetables, and fruit.
-If you opt not to include bones in your dog’s diet, be sure to add calcium some other way.
+Beef and potatoes aren’t enough, for example, you need a variety of meat sources, eggs, vegetables, and fruit.

 Pre-mixed options.
 If you can cook for your dog most of the time but worry about hitting all the targets for a complete nutritional profile, one option is to add pre-mixed dog food.
 Pre-mixes include calcium and other essential nutrients and can supplement a diet of cooked meat, eggs, etc.